-School Year 2023 - 2024
+School Year 2025-2026

 This Agreement exists to achieve the purposes of: (1) the Richard B. Russell National School Lunch Act, as amended (42 U.S.C.
-1751-1760) and regulations governing the National School Lunch Program (7 CFR 210 and 245); and (2) the Child Nutrition Act of 1966, as amended (7 U.S.C.1771 -1985), and regulations governing the School Breakfast Program (7 CFR 220 and 245); and (3) the Special Milk Program for Children (7 CFR 215); and (4) Public Law 105 - 336 authorizing reimbursement for snacks; and (5) Public Law 85-478, as amended authorizing the Seamless Summer Option (formerly known as the Seamless Summer Food Service Program); and (6) Public Law 108-265 to amend the National School Lunch Act and Child Nutrition Act of 1966 to provide children with increased access to food and nutrition assistance, to simplify program operations and improve program management; and (7) Public Law 111-296 the Healthy, Hunger Free Kids Act of 2010; and (8) 2 CFR Part 200 (formerly Office of Management and Budget Circular A-87) Uniform Administrative Requirements, cost principles and audit requirements for federal awards which stipulates allowable and unallowable expenses in the nonprofit School Nutrition Program; and 2 CFR Part 200.317 - 326 which governs the procurement of goods and services using School Nutrition funds; and (9) 2 CFR part 200, subpart F, which describes the responsibilities for managing sub-awards and requirements for sub-recipient audits; and (10) North Carolina General Statutes 115C-264 and 115C - 450 and subsequent amendments governing the operation of the School Nutrition Programs within the state of North Carolina and Session Law 21 - 342 (Eliminate Reduced Price Breakfast); and (11) policies adopted by the State Board of Education that govern the operation of the School Nutrition Programs in the public schools of North Carolina; and (12) any requirements resulting from session laws enacted by the N.C.
+1751-1760) and regulations governing the National School Lunch Program (7 CFR 210 and 245); and (2) the Child Nutrition Act of 1966, as amended (7 U.S.C.1771 - 1985), and regulations governing the School Breakfast Program (7 CFR 220 and 245); and (3) the Special Milk Program for Children (7 CFR 215); and (4) Public Law 105 - 336 authorizing reimbursement for snacks; and (5) Public Law 85-478, as amended authorizing the Seamless Summer Option (formerly known as the Seamless Summer Food Service Program); and (6) Public Law 108-265 to amend the National School Lunch Act and Child Nutrition Act of 1966 to provide children with increased access to food and nutrition assistance, to simplify program operations and improve program management; and (7) Public Law 111-296 the Healthy, Hunger Free Kids Act of 2010; and (8) 2 CFR Part 200 Uniform Administrative Requirements, cost principles and audit requirements for federal awards which stipulates allowable and unallowable expenses in the nonprofit School Nutrition Program; and 2 CFR Part 200.317 - 326 which governs the procurement of goods and services using School Nutrition funds; and (9) 2 CFR part 200, subpart F, which describes the responsibilities for managing sub-awards and requirements for sub-recipient audits; and (10) North Carolina General Statutes 115C-264 and 115C - 450 and subsequent amendments governing the operation of the School Nutrition Programs within the state of North Carolina and Session Law 21 - 342 (Eliminate Reduced Price Breakfast); and); (11) requirements for subrecipient audits as prescribed in policies adopted by the State Board of Education (SBE) that govern the operation of the School Nutrition Programs in the public schools of North Carolina; and (12) policies adopted by the State Board of Education that govern the operation of the School Nutrition Programs in the public schools of North Carolina; and (13) any requirements resulting from session laws enacted by the N.C.
 General Assembly for the period of this agreement.